 You know how much we love getting the kids into nature.
 Locally we can escape to the beach or the mountains within minutes or a few hours, but getting to snorkeling destinations where the water is warm and beautiful and perfect, that takes longer.
 And if you’re going to make the trip it might as be someplace wonderful like Turks and Caicos.
 We started researching the best places to stay in Turks and Caicos and there are some beautiful spots close to amazing snorkeling and beaches.

-Our attraction to Turks and Caicos
+Things to do in Turks and Caicos

 I wish we had gotten our dive certification when we were in Cabo San Lucas this fall but things didn’t work out.
 Turks and Caicos seems tailored for those who love diving, but where there is good driving there’s great snorkeling.
 So that suits us just fine.
 The snorkeling in Haiti was absolutely beautiful, and being so close to the island of Hispaniola Turks and Caicos should have some very similar specimens to check out.